LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 5. Save the skill and agent ids to be used with policy

-6. See [documentation](admin-settings-skills-groups-set-the-agent-group-hierarchy.html) on further details on managing users and skills in LiveEngage
+6. See [documentation](admin-settings-skills-groups-set-the-agent-group-hierarchy.html) on further details on managing users and skills in Conversational Cloud

 ## Create a simple policy using Static Context Attributes